mohammedAljadd/smart-glasses/README.md

         1- Tesseract:

         2- Handwritting recognition:
+ <a href="https://www.kaggle.com/mohammedaljadd/handwritten-characters-recognition"> Kaggle Link of handwritten text recognition.</a>

 ### 3-Object detection:

 # Project report in french

 - The project report is written in Latex.
 Here is the link to overleaf : <a href="https://www.overleaf.com/project/61e4b995b878196c857a475c" target="_blank">Link</a>